Nozbe/NoOffice.org/_book/write.md

 * **Stuff can be referred to later** - you can always refer back to it, link to it maybe even... if it's written down it can be brought back easily.
 * **More transparency** - people know what's going on, they don't feel left out of the conversation.
 It's easier for them to catch up.
 * **Not everyone has to attend all the meetings** - you can reduce number of people on meetings.
 People will still know what happened.
 Not all of them have to be there, right?
-* **Better feedback** - as people post comments, they can take the time to write a thoughtful comment.
+* **Better feedback** - as people post comments, they can take the time to write a thoughtful response.
 * **Less chaos, no stress, better productivity** - when you know what's going on, where stuff is, you can focus on your next task at hand.
 And your mind will not play tricks on you or anyone else on your team!

-## The one thing: cultivate a habit of writing stuff down!
+## One thing: cultivate a habit of writing stuff down!

 Start with yourself.
 Write stuff down.
 Foster it in the team and create a culture of a written feedback.
 When it’s all written down, it can be accessed later, it can be linked to, referred to, it can be improved.

-To learn more about the basics of productivity, I recommend David's book "Getting Things Done"[^1] and my own personal productivity book "10 Steps to Maximum Productivity"[^10]
+To learn more about the basics of productivity, I recommend David Allen's book "Getting Things Done"[^1] and my own personal productivity book "10 Steps to Maximum Productivity"[^10]

 [^1]: ["Getting Things Done.
 The Art of Stress-free Productivity"]() by [David Allen](https://sliwinski.com/david-allen-on-getting-things-done-in-2011-in/)